Netball: Sex category

-The sport was created for girls and women and remains most popular among this demographic, with women's netball at elite and national levels receiving outside funding.
+The sport was created for girls and women; it remains most popular among this demographic, with women's netball at elite and national levels receiving outside funding.
 Though male netball teams exist in some areas, men's and mixed-sex teams are largely self-funded.
 Men's netball started to grow in Australia during the 1980s, with the first men's championship being held in 1985.
 Other countries with men's national teams include Canada, Fiji, Jamaica, Kenya, Pakistan and the United Arab Emirates.
+In England, the England men's and mixed netball association (EMMNA) was founded in 2019 to develop, promote and govern men's and mixed netball teams in partnership with the national governing body.

+In June 2025, World Netball announced a major update to its global events strategy, including the introduction of the first Men's Netball World Cup, marking a step towards establishing a global competitive pathway for male athletes.

 Other

 Men and women play together during a mixed netball game in Australia.

 In 2004, New Zealand and Fiji sent teams to compete in the Australian Mixed and Men's National Championships.
 By 2006, mixed netball teams in Australia had as many male participants as rugby union.

 An all-transgender netball team from Indonesia competed at the 1994 Gay Games.
 The team had been the Indonesian national champions.

 At the Gay Games VI in Sydney in 2000, netball and volleyball were the two sports with the highest rates of transgender athletes participating.
 There were eight teams of indigenous players, with seven identifying as transgender.
 They came from places like Palm Island in northern Queensland, Samoa, Tonga and Papua New Guinea.
 Teams with transgender players were allowed to participate in several divisions including men's, mixed and transgender; they were not allowed to compete against women's teams.